 A desert hike is one of the best ways to learn about and gain an appreciation for the Sonoran Desert, and if you’re in Chandler, you don’t have to go far to hit the trails.
 Several good hiking and walking trails are either in Chandler or a short drive away.

 Before you head out, though, take a few precautions, no matter what time of the year.
-Always wear close-toed shoes (no sandals or flip flops!), apply sun screen, and bring plenty of water.
+Always wear close-toed shoes (no sandals or flip flops-- you don't want to get pricked!), apply sunscreen, and bring plenty of water.

 South Mountain Park

 - Main Entrance: 10919 S. Central Ave., Phoenix, AZ 85042

 - Pima Entrance: 9904 S. 48th St., Phoenix

 - Hours: 5 a.m. to 7 p.m.
 (Trails remain open until 11 p.m.)

 At nearly 17,000 square acres, South Mountain Park is the largest municipally-owned park in the nation and boasts more than 50 miles of crisscrossing trails.
 If you have time for only one hike here, consider the Holbert Trail.
 The 2.5-mile, sometimes challenging trek begins at South Mountain Environmental Education Center off of Central Avenue and ends at Dobbins Lookout, where you’ll be rewarded with one of the Valley’s best views of downtown Phoenix.

 Or, take the 1-mile Kiwanis Trail, one of the park’s most popular trails since it can accommodate beginning hikers but also connects to the more challenging Telegraph Pass and National trails.
 As you hike Kiwanis Trail, watch for two rock wall dams built by the Civilian Conservation Corps in the 1930s.